Michael James Puett

 PhD, University of Chicago, the Department of Anthropology

-Michael Puett is Chair of the Committee on the Study of Religion and Professor of Chinese History in the Department of East Asian Languages and Civilizations and at Harvard University.
+Michael Puett is a Professor of Chinese History in the Department of East Asian Languages and Civilizations and at Harvard University.
 His interests are focused on the inter-relations between religion, anthropology, history, and philosophy.
 Puett is the author of The Ambivalence of Creation: Debates Concerning Innovation and Artifice in Early China and To Become a God: Cosmology, Sacrifice, and Self-Divinization in Early China, as well as the co-author, with Adam Seligman, Robert Weller, and Bennett Simon, of Ritual and its Consequences: An Essay on the Limits of Sincerity.

 The Department of East Asian Languages and Civilizations